martincooper/scala-datatable/docs/DataRowExamples.md

 ## Data Access Untyped and Checked.
-The following example shows how the data can be accessed using the DataRow when no type information is known at design time, or not specified, but checking is required.
+The following example shows how the data can be accessed using the DataRow when no type information is known at design time, or not specified, but bounds checking is required.
 Using the 'get' method, any out of bounds errors or invalid column names will be safely handled and returned as a Try[T].

 ```scala